 In other words, all the most important KPIs you monitor should be viewed with respect to your business goals.
 For instance, if your objective is lead generation, so to generate qualified leads and improve lead conversions, you will need to measure the conversion rate or your site’s ability to persuade visitors to take the desired action.

-Below is a list of Google Analytics KPIs that you should track on a regular basis, classified as per their website goals.
+To give you a better idea of the KPIs you can track, below is a list of Google Analytics KPIs that you should track on a regular basis, classified as per their website goals.

 Depending on the type of business and marketing goals, a marketer may have to track different KPIs.
 The below-mentioned KPIs are tracked by most businesses to assess the overall website performance.